On customs forms, my destination is spelled – Christianville, Haiti.

 I can’t put broken families together.
 I can’t undo untimely deaths.
 I can’t make things equal.

-Broken rain gutters, sagging gates, leaky plumbing, walls needing paint, and moving dirt will be on my plate this week and earning my eighth travel ring will take some effort.
+Broken rain gutters, sagging gates, leaky plumbing, walls needing paint, moving dirt will be on my plate this week and earning my eighth travel ring will take some effort.